Scratch Micro Slam Dunk Original Design / Scratch Built

 Brief:

 T' Micro Slam Dunk is a Sputnik style Micro-Maxx rocket.
-Arrr!
 Blimey!
 Its major components include a basketball-shaped shoe deodorizer and four bamboo skewers.

 Construction:

 While cleanin' up t' basement, I ran across an old shoe deodorizer that looked like a basketball.
-Avast!
+Blimey!
 I stuffed it away in me junk box thinkin' "nose cone".
-When tryin' t' decide on me next Micro-Maxx project, however, matey, I looked at this orange and black orb and immediately thought, Sputnik!
+Avast, me proud beauty!
+When tryin' t' decide on me next Micro-Maxx project, matey, ya bilge rat, me hearties, however, I looked at this orange and black orb and immediately thought, matey, Sputnik!

 Flight: